paulahemsi/cub3d/README.md

 Less but not least, I drawed more elements to the hud: night vision glasses, map, keys and a skull version of the character.

 * 28/04: I need to say: I just love the bugs!
 I wish I had written what I did to make them and use them in the game!
 Well, better late than ever, today I wrote down my new bug to make a dizzy effect.
+And also in the bug subject, I've, after days and days of struggling and digging, corrected the walls' texture bug!
+Yey!

 </details>